+The State of the Legal Marijuana Markets 3rd Edition was written based on original research, reporting and analysis by ArcView Market Research (AMR) to provide market data and financial analysis of the U.S. medical marijuana markets and the adult use marijuana markets in the states of Colorado and Washington.
 This analysis estimates the size of marijuana markets, market growth and market saturation in the U.S. based upon publicly available data, expert interviews and surveys of market participants.
 Estimating market size in marijuana markets is difficult, however, due to the nascent stages of market development, lack of publicly available data and confidentiality of individual business owners’ data.
 In most states, tax and sales records of marijuana markets are not recorded separately or not reported.

 While AMR attempted to complete as many participant interviews as possible, data acquired through participant interviews may or may not be representative of the full universe of operational dispensaries in each state.
 To overcome data limitations and further inform its market size estimates, AMR compiled relevant information from state agencies, nonprofit organizations and private companies in the marijuana industry.
 AMR entered into agreements with multiple businesses in the marijuana markets in order to acquire financial and operational data to inform assumptions on volume, sales, prices, cost structures and investment activity.
 AMR used this data to adjust its estimates of market size in each state, as it deemed necessary.

-In estimating the market size in existing and new medical marijuana markets, AMR analyzed the relationships between policy implementation, patient access and market performance.
-AMR considered the potential customer populations (percentage of general population with a qualifying condition) in these states and also potential saturation rates (percentage of this population that would in fact use legal cannabis).
+The analysis also provides a market projection (AMR’s best estimate of the size of the marijuana market in 2015 and 2016 based upon growth in existing and new markets) and an estimate of market potential (AMR’s best estimate of maximum potential market size if new states pass medical or adult use marijuana regulations in the future).
+In estimating the market size for 2015 and 2016 in existing and new medical marijuana and new and existing adult use markets AMR analyzed the relationships between policy implementation, patient access and market performance.
+AMR considered the potential customer populations (percentage of general population with a qualifying condition) in these states and also potential saturation rates (percentage of this population that would likely use legal cannabis).
 Much of the data used in the estimates of market projections and potential market size was produced by extrapolating the best available epidemiological data.
 Extrapolated data carries certain limitations and potentially large margins of error.
 Some of the extrapolated data for this report utilized national incidence and prevalence rates adjusted for statewide population figures.